 Chocolate gravy’s roots are in the South for sure.
-Anywhere from Louisiana to Tennessee have claimed its origin even dating back to the 16th and 17th centuries.
+Anywhere from Louisiana to Tennessee has claimed its origin even dating back to the 16th and 17th centuries.
 Anything that lasted that long just has to be good!

 A Little History About the Chocolate Gravy Recipe

 In days of old, with flour in abundance and other resources scarce, biscuits made a great breakfast and filling snack any time of day.
-Sweets were not a regular occurrence and so waking up in the morning to find fresh biscuits and a boat of chocolate gravy was a wondrous treat.
-It was poured over the buttered biscuits, then the tender bread soaks it up and as I found out when I tried it – you are then on your way to heaven no matter what the day has in store for you.
+Sweets were not a regular occurrence, so waking up in the morning to find fresh buttermilk biscuits and a boat of chocolate gravy was a wondrous treat.
+It was poured over the buttered flaky biscuits, then the tender bread soaks it up and as I found out when I tried it – you are then on your way to heaven no matter what the day has in store for you.

 - Unsweetened cocoa powder

-- It will be a little lumpy but those will cook up so don’t worry.
+It will be a little lumpy but those will cook up so don’t worry.
 Just keep stirring.
 We want to stir this constantly, over medium heat.
 The goal is to bring it slowly to a boil.

-- When it comes to a low boil, turn the heat off and continue stirring for a minute or two.
+When it comes to a low boil, turn the heat off and continue stirring for a minute or two.
 This will thicken up rather suddenly to the consistency of a thin gravy.

-- Add butter and stir well.
+Add butter and stir well.

-I hope you can smell this.
-If not, get into your kitchen and make up some quick!
-Chocolate Gravy is super easy, but such an indulgent taste!
+Chocolate gravy is super easy, but such an indulgent taste!
 Scroll down to see what you can do with this delightful dessert.